daltonjay/Bioplotting-Crypts/Biological-Relevance.md

 ## Study Models

 Existing approaches for studying biological systems have focused largely on either whole organism studies or traditional cell culture.
 Using cell studies that grow one or two cell types in culture either in a Petri dish or in Transwells cannot provide a healthy and controlled microenvironment for **multiple** cell types.
 Animal models do not always hold the same biological characteristics and relevance.
 While the organ-on-a-chip or microphysiological systems approach would target a degree of complexity and validity between the animal and cell culture approaches, chip models make cell retrieval nearly impossible without first lysing the cells.
-The approach of isolating the several cell types most important to a biological processes through human-derived organoids is novel and potentially very powerful.
+The approach of isolating the several cell types most important to biological processes through human-derived organoids is novel and potentially very powerful.

 ![Stem Cell Retrieval for Implantation into Bio-Fabricated Crypts](/BioPics/Bio3.jpg)